hiroshinishio/gateway-operator/docs/api-reference.md

 ### DataPlaneKonnectExtension

-DataPlane is the Schema for the dataplanes API
+DataPlaneKonnectExtension is the Schema for the dataplanekonnectextension API, and is intended to be referenced as extension by the dataplane API.
+If a DataPlane successfully refers a DataPlaneKonnectExtension, the DataPlane deployment spec gets customized to include the konnect-related configuration.

 <!-- data_plane_konnect_extension description placeholder -->